Student Disability Services

 Because we know the transition from active duty to a college classroom can be challenging, SDS would like to make this transition as smooth as possible.

 Resources to accommodate a disability can open up educational opportunities.
-You may contact the SDS staff liaison for further information on Military & Veterans Programs at Texas Tech, or contact their office directly.
+You may email the SDS staff liaison for further information or contact the Military & Veterans Programs office at Texas Tech directly.

 Texas Tech University is committed to making every possible effort to ensure all electronic and information technology developed, procured, maintained, or used is accessible to individuals with disabilities.

-If you cannot fully access the information on a particular page, please contact SDS for assistance.
+If you cannot fully access the information on a particular page, please email SDS for assistance.

 Faculty, to make your materials accessible, please follow the guidelines described on our accessibility web page.